tldr-pages/tldr/pages/common/gum.md

 `gum choose "{{option_1}}" "{{option_2}}" "{{option_3}}"`

-- Open an interactive prompt for the user to input a string with a placeholder:
+- Open an interactive prompt for the user to input a string with a specific placeholder:

 `gum input --placeholder "{{placeholder_string}}"`